Uninsured and Underinsured Auto Insurance

 As stated above, almost one in four drivers are completely uninsured in Florida.
 So what happens to a driver who is injured by an uninsured or underinsured driver?

-Thankfully, Uninsured and Underinsured Motorist Coverage (UM, UIM) is available to protect victims of accidents caused by uninsured and underinsured motorists.
-This insurance protects you and any passengers involved in an accident caused by an uninsured and underinsured driver.
+Uninsured and Underinsured Motorist Coverage (UM, UIM) is available to protect victims of accidents caused by uninsured and underinsured motorists.
+This insurance protects you and any passengers involved in an accident caused by an uninsured or underinsured driver.

 - Uninsured Motorist Coverage (UM) protects you (the policyholder) and any passengers in your car when an accident is caused by a driver who does not have bodily injury coverage.